 - 15.1 Targets to be engaged from Hard Cover - A. Shooting positions at hard cover are defined by the use of a fault line. - B. Targets must be engaged from behind the fault line as they become visible ("Slicing the pie"). - 1.
-Each target must be fully engaged before shooting another target.
-(See 15.1 C for exceptions) - C. While engaging targets, a new target of equal or greater priority may be revealed. - 1.
-Shooter may immediately engage the surprise target and then continue as before. - 2.
-Shooter may finish with the current target prior to engaging the new one with no PE issued. - 3.
-If a target of lesser priority is engaged prior to the surprise one, a PE is earned. - 15.2 Targets other than those engaged from behind a fault line are in the open and may be shot in any order.
+Each target shot from cover must be fully engaged before shooting another target.
+(See 15.1 C for exceptions) - a.
+A paper target is fully engaged when the required number of shots for that target have been fired at it. - C. While engaging targets from cover, a new target of equal or greater priority may be revealed. - 1.
+Shooter may finish with the current target prior to engaging the new one with no PE issued. - 2.
+Hidden or Surprise Targets - Example: Target A=Activator; Target B= hidden (surprise) target; Target C= Static target - a.
+Slicing the pie requires targets to be shot in order: A, then B, then C - b.
+A-C-B, however, is legal IF Target C is engaged before Target B becomes visible. - 15.2 Targets other than those engaged from behind a fault line are in the open and may be shot in any order. - A. There are no Tactical Priority requirements for targets of this nature